Health and Happiness Tips: Beliefs, Placebos, Health and Happiness

 She said if ‘I had a friend who was going to have an operation, and they said to me, ‘I don’t think the operation is going to work’ then I would advise that person to not have the operation yet’.

 She explained that because, there’s so much neurology pointing in the direction towards ‘this isn’t going to work’, the power of that negative expectation is enough to undo the potential benefits, or only some of the potential benefits of the operation.
 And you don’t want to avoid this.

 She suggests spending some time talking to the doctor, choosing a different surgeon, talking to people who have had success, getting your ‘head straight’, thinking ‘yeah, this is going to work for me’ because if you combine good intervention plus your beliefs/expectations pointing in the same direction, then you’re going to be maximising your chances of getting the change you want.

 And if you’re in that position where you have a good intervention, but you’re thinking it’s not going to work that will reduce the chance of success and you just don’t want that.
 And this is the advice from someone who’s a really straight scientist who is saying this is too important.

 So as our beliefs can affect our physiology, our response to interventions, whether its side effects or positive effects, we really need to pay attention to them.
 To check in and find out, what are my beliefs?
 So the question for you this week is what beliefs have you noticed getting in the way of you having the life you love or having a great week?

-Are you expecting something about this week but maybe isn’t useful for you now?
+Are you expecting something this week, but maybe that isn’t useful for you now?